Smart competences: Capturing, sharing, and growing knowledge in manufacturing

 Speaker: Steven Hoedt (FlandersMake@UGent)

 How do you keep a competence matrix alive?
-Discover how data, employee engagement, and smart evaluations ensure continuously up-to-date insights.
+Discover how data, employee engagement, and smart evaluations ensure continuously up-to-date insights and facilitate smart task allocation.

 2. From tacit to accessible: structural knowledge capture in industry